dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/+ Fresh Install/+ MOC Fresh Install To-Do List.md

 This checklist provides a structured overview of essential tasks to perform after a fresh Arch Linux installation.
 Follow these steps to configure your system, restore your environment, and set up your applications.

+> [!NOTE] Sections with "*Script*" at the top indicate that section has been automated with a script or in process of being written a script for.

 > [!IMPORTANT]+
 > Steps to be followed Sequentially.
 > there are going to be a few errorw displayed on the top of the screen by hyprland, ignore those, they will eventually go away as each step is followed to the T